 support for endangered sea turtles, but a symbol of a personal commitment towards buying less and buying better.

 From early on in the honu journey, we knew that we wanted to make as much as we could in the UK for both ethical and environmental reasons.
 We met our amazing factory owner, Phil, a couple of years ago, along with our fantastic CAD designer, Caroline.
 We knew immediately that these guys were the ones to help us take honu forward in the most eco-conscious way.

 We came across Ecologi (formerly Offset Earth) in October 2019.
 Ecologi is a fantastic reforestation organisation that allows both individuals and businesses to offset their carbon by planting trees monthly.
-We immediately signed up and now we plant 120 mangrove trees a month in Madagascar, which offsets the carbon for each member of our team.
+We immediately signed up and now we plant 120 trees a month in various locations around the world, which offsets the carbon for each member of our team.
 Some of this contribution also helps towards various humanitarian projects in some of the world’s most deprived areas, such as assisting in supplying clean water in Haiti, harvesting wind energy in India, and improving cooking stoves in Kenya.